-- The inspector shall report as Deficient:

-- built-up creosote in accessible areas of the firebox and flue;

-- the presence of combustible materials in near proximity to the firebox opening;

-- the absence of fireblocking at the attic penetration of the chimney flue, where accessible; and

-- o deficiencies in the:
+- The inspector shall report as Deficient: - built-up creosote in accessible areas of the firebox and flue; - the presence of combustible materials in near proximity to the firebox opening; - the absence of fireblocking at the attic penetration of the chimney flue, where accessible; and - o deficiencies in the: - damper; - lintel, hearth, hearth extension, and firebox; - gas fixture installed in the fireplace not associated with the gas distribution system;

-- damper;

-- lintel, hearth, hearth extension, and firebox;

-- gas valve and location;

 - circulating fan;

 - combustion air vents; and

 - chimney structure, termination, coping, crown, caps, and spark arrestor.

 - The inspector is not required to:

 - o verify the integrity of the flue;

 - o perform a chimney smoke test; or

 - o determine the adequacy of the draft.